poslavskyy/pelorus/README.md

 > oc delete namespace pelorus

 Note:
-You would have to Force terminate pelorus instance using following command if you are stuck
+You would have to Force terminate pelorus instance using following command if you are stuck with terminating instance/namespace
 > oc patch pelorus/pelorus-instance --type=merge -p '{\"metadata\": {\"finalizers\":null}}'

-Updated: Dec 19, 2023 @ 2.18 pm
+Updated: Dec 20, 2023 @ 2.37 pm